 Assumptions of homogeneity of variance:

 Levene’s test: To test the assumption of homogeneity of variance, Levene’s test is used.
 Levene’s test measures whether or not the variance between the dependent variable and the independent variable is the same.
+This test should not be significant to meet the assumption of equality of variances

 Homogeneity of variance-covariance matrices assumption: